kolkhis/tech-notes/linux/lfcs/misc.md

 After a Linux machine is booted, you can open a virutal terminal by using:
 ++ctrl+alt+f2++

-Linux servers often don't have a GUI.
+Linux servers often don't have a GUI, but some do.
-But some do.

 ```bash
 ip a